Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Autumn Crocus (Colchicum Autumnale)

 Causes, development and progression

-A small portion is excreted via the kidneys.
-The majority is metabolized in the liver and excreted via bile.
+Excretion occurs to a small extent via the kidneys.
+The majority is metabolized in the liver and excreted via the bile.
 Partial reabsorption occurs in the intestine (enterohepatic circulation).

 Supplement

-Poisoning in dogs and cats typically occurs from directly eating the plant.
-Dogs are more frequently affected than cats, as they are more prone to eating or chewing plant parts during walks.
-The risk of poisoning exists during two seasons: in autumn (September to November), when the characteristic purple flowers appear, and in spring (March to May), when the leaves sprout, which can easily be mistaken for wild garlic.
+Poisonings in Dogs and Cats typically occur through direct ingestion of the plant.
+Dogs are affected more frequently than cats, as they are more likely to eat or chew on plant parts during walks.
+The risk of poisoning exists during two seasons: in autumn (September to November), when the characteristic purple flowers appear, and in spring (March to May), when the leaves sprout, which can easily be confused with wild garlic.

-Even small amounts of the plant can cause severe poisoning symptoms.
-In cats, the LD50 (the dose at which 50% of exposed animals die) for colchicine is approximately 0.125 mg/kg body weight.
-For dogs, no exact data exists, but a similar sensitivity is assumed.
-For comparison: in humans, a single intake of 0.5 mg colchicine/kg body weight already leads to a mortalityMortality is the death rate within a population over a specific period.
-It is often used to assess the severity of diseases or the effectiveness of health measures. rate of about 10%.
+Even small amounts of the plant can cause severe symptoms of poisoning.
+In cats, the LD50 (lethal dose 50) for colchicine is approximately 0.125 mg/kg body mass.
+No exact data exists for dogs, but a similar sensitivity is assumed.
+For comparison: In humans, a single ingestion of 0.5 mg colchicine/kg body mass leads to a death rate of about 10%.

-The autumn crocus primarily grows in moist meadows, at forest edges, and in floodplains.
-Owners should be aware of these areas and supervise their animals particularly well there.
-The plant can also occur as an ornamental plant in gardens, which increases the risk for pets.
+Meadow saffron occurs mainly in damp meadows, at the edges of forests, and in floodplains.
+Owners should know these areas and supervise their animals particularly well there.
+The plant can also occur in gardens as an ornamental plant, which increases the risk for pets.

 Mechanism of action

-Colchicine is a cell poison.
+Colchicine is a cytotoxin.
 It inhibits cell division.
 It also accumulates in white blood cells (leukocytes).

-In white blood cells, colchicine at higher concentrations induces the cleavage of proteins.
+In white blood cells, colchicine induces the cleavage of proteins at higher concentrations.

 These mechanisms led to its use as a medication, for example, in gout diseases.